shilpagopi/ML/Recap/LLM Training and Tuning.md

 Pros: Reduced trainable parameters, Faster training, Lower training compute, Reduced storage, Mitigates catastrophic forgetting
 Cons: May not reach the absolute peak performance of full fine-tuning

+##### How Weights are Loaded During Inference
+There are two primary methods for loading weights during inference with LoRA:

+##### Merging the LoRA Weights (Standard Method):
+The most efficient way to use a LoRA-fine-tuned model for inference is to permanently merge the LoRA weights into the original base model's weights.
+This process is often performed before deployment and is handled by libraries like Hugging Face's PEFT (Parameter-Efficient Fine-Tuning).

+The Process: LoRA works by learning a low-rank matrix (B) and a second matrix (A) to approximate the weight update, ΔW=BA.
+During merging, this small ΔW matrix is calculated and then directly added to the original weight matrix (W0) of the base model.

+Result: The final weight matrix becomes Wfinal=W0+BA.
+The new, merged model is now a complete, standalone model that no longer requires a separate LoRA adapter.
+This means there is no additional computational overhead or latency during inference compared to the original base model.
+The model's size increases only slightly, but its performance is identical to a traditionally fine-tuned model of the same size.

+##### Dynamic Loading (Multi-Adapter Serving):
+In scenarios where you need to serve multiple different fine-tuned versions of a single base model on the same GPU, you can keep the LoRA adapters separate from the base model.

+The Process: The large base model is loaded into GPU memory just once.
+Then, different LoRA adapters (each a small set of matrices) can be loaded and unloaded as needed for different requests.

+Result: This method introduces a small overhead for each request, as the LoRA matrices must be loaded from disk or CPU memory and applied to the base model's forward pass computations.
+This can lead to slightly increased latency, particularly during a "cold start" or when switching between different adapters.
+However, this trade-off is often acceptable because it allows for efficient multi-tenancy, enabling a single GPU to serve many different specialized models simultaneously without the need for a separate copy of the entire base model for each one.

 ### Quantization-aware Low-Rank Adaptation (QLoRA)
 What it is: QLoRA builds upon LoRA by performing LoRA fine-tuning on a quantized version of the pre-trained LLM.
 How it works: Original model weights are stored in a lower precision format (e.g., 4-bit integers instead of 16-bit floating points) using "4-bit NormalFloat (NF4)" quantization, but performs computations in a higher precision.
 It then applies LoRA on top of these quantized weights.